charangowdat/Wipro_Training_Contents_ForUploading/README.md

-#all rights are reserved @charangowdat.
+#all rights are reserved @charangowdat.😉